peterstadler/deConzSensors/README.md

 # deConzSensors

- Connect simple reed switches with a deCONZ zigbee hub
+Connect simple reed switches with a deCONZ ZigBee hub on a Raspberry Pi